-The ESU Sexual Misconduct Resolution Process
+The ESU Sex Discrimination and Sex-Based Harassment Resolution Process

-The federal Title IX regulations mandate that the University provides a fair and equitable process to resolve allegations of sexual misconduct promptly and accurately that also provides due process protections to both parties involved.
 The process can be "formal" and entail an investigation and formal hearing, or "informal" using methods such as mediation or restorative justice.
-The ESU Sexual Misconduct Resolution Process begins when a formal complaint is filed with the Title IX Office.
-The process is explained in detail in the ESU Sexual Misconduct (Title IX) Policy.
+The "formal" process starts when a complaint is filed with the Title IX Office.
+The "informal" process starts if both parties involved in an incident agree to attempt to informally resolve the issue.
+Both processes are explained in detail in the ESU Sex Discrimination and Sex-Based Harassment Policy.

 Note: When the Title IX Office receives a report, the Title IX Coordinator contacts the affected party, offers supportive measures, explains the process, discusses their rights and options, and answers any questions they may have.
 The affected party decides if and how they would like to proceed.

-The federal Title IX regulations mandate that the University provides a fair and equitable process to resolve allegations of sexual misconduct promptly and accurately that also provides due process protections to both parties involved.
 The process can be "formal" and entail an investigation and formal hearing, or "informal" using methods such as mediation or restorative justice.
-The ESU Sexual Misconduct Resolution Process begins when a formal complaint is filed with the Title IX Office.
-The process is explained in detail in the ESU Sexual Misconduct (Title IX) Policy.
+The "formal" process starts when a complaint is filed with the Title IX Office.
+The "informal" process starts if both parties involved in an incident agree to attempt to informally resolve the issue.
+Both processes are explained in detail in the ESU Sex Discrimination and Sex-Based Harassment Policy.

 Note: When the Title IX Office receives a report, the Title IX Coordinator contacts the affected party, offers supportive measures, explains the process, discusses their rights and options, and answers any questions they may have.
 The affected party decides if and how they would like to proceed.

-Informal Process: Methods
+Informal Resolution Process: Methods

 Mediation: The purpose of mediation is for the parties who are in conflict to identify the implications of a student’s actions and, with the assistance of a trained facilitator, identify points of agreement and appropriate remedies to address them.